ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

     private_key: pki/admin.key
     certificate_name: admin  # This could be left out !

-or you can use the private key content (e.g. when using Vault to store the private key):
+or you can use the private key content:

 .. code-block:: yaml
    :emphasize-lines: 2,3